“What is the ‘eternal sin,’ mentioned in Mark 3:29? Can it be committed today?”

 There are some very important facts that are essential to understanding the dramatic nature of Christ’s warning about the “eternal sin” in this context.

-The sin under consideration was not a mere impulsive exclamation that denigrated the Holy Spirit, i.e., blasphemous words uttered rashly that, once they leave the lips, condemn a person forever — no matter what his disposition in the future.
+The sin being condemned was not a mere impulsive exclamation that denigrated the Holy Spirit, i.e., blasphemous words uttered rashly that, once they leave the lips, condemn a person forever — no matter what his disposition in the future.

 One must remember this fact.
 Paul himself had been a blasphemer.
 In his first letter to Timothy, he conceded that prior to his conversion he was “a blasphemer, and a persecutor, and injurious.”
-Nonetheless, he received pardon, because his conduct, bad as it had been, was done in ignorance and unbelief (1 Timothy 1:12-14).
-Can there be any doubt that this persecutor had spoken against the miracles of the Lord, and the Spirit by which they were performed?
-Later, though, his heart was changed; and the rest is history.
+Nonetheless, he received pardon, because his conduct, bad as it had been, was done in ignorance and unbelief (1 Tim.
+1:12-14).
+Can there be any doubt that this persecutor had once spoken against the miracles of the Lord, and the Spirit by which they were performed?
+Later, though, his heart was changed.
+His subsequent faithful obedience is history.

-But the case was far different with those Pharisees who were involved in this conflict with the Savior.
+But the case of the Pharisees who were involved in this conflict with Jesus was far different.
 Note the specificity of Mark’s description of these critics’ actions.
 The inspired writer describes their conduct in this way: “because they said (

 “The use of the imperfect tense of the verb in the explanatory note, ‘because they were saying that he is possessed,’ implies repetition and a fixed attitude of mind, the tokens of callousness which brought the scribes to the brink of unforgivable blasphemy” (p.
 146).

 Similarly, Edmond Hiebert commented: “Said, looking back to the charge in verse 23, is imperfect tense, marking their persistence in the malicious charge” (p.
 102).